Travelling with kids is exciting! But did you know that some common medicines banned overseas could get you into trouble?

 “In these instances, travel insurance may not cover you if you are carrying or using drugs that are classified as illegal overseas,” she says.

-Top 10 countries that restrict certain medicines
+Top 10 countries and their medicines banned overseas

 1. United States